neo Rename - Simple handling, powerful features.

 - Switch the WordPress setting so that year/month folders are no longer created in the future

-Batch processing with the bulk function
+Batch processing with the Bulk feature

 - Replace terms in files selected by filter